Aden-Q/cmu-15-445/projects/project2/README.md

 1. When the target bucket for insertion is not full.
 We only need to insert the KV pair into the bucket.
 2. When the target bucket for insertion is full.
 There are two possibilties in this case:
      +   If the `local_depth` of the target page is strictly less than the `global_depth` of the hash table, meaning that there are multiple entries in the directory page pointing to the target bucket page.
 Then in the first round, we attemp to split the bucket into two buckets (one is the old one, one is the new one), and modify the directory entries in the hash table so that half of the previous `bucket_page_ids` that refer to the old bucket page now refer to the new split image.
 And the other half are left as they are.
 Then we redistribute the exisiting KV pairs in the old bucket page into the old one and the split image.
 By doing this we try to make some room for the new KV pair.
 However, although it rare, it is still possbile that the new target bucket (either the old one or the new one) is still full and we need to do further adjustment.
 So we call `Insert` recursively.
      +   If the `local_depth` of the target page is equal to the `global_depth` of the hash table, meaning that there is only one entry in the directory page pointing to the target bucket page.
 In order to insert a new KV pair, we have to double the size of the directory page and increment the global depth.
-Before that, we should make sure that the size of the directory after expanding does not exceed the maximum, which is defined as a maro `DIRECTORY_ARRAY_SIZE` in the file `src/include/storage/page/hash_table_page_defs.h`, in our implementation, the number is 512.
+Before that, we should make sure that the size of the directory after expanding does not exceed the maximum, which is defined as a macro `DIRECTORY_ARRAY_SIZE` in the file `src/include/storage/page/hash_table_page_defs.h`, in our implementation, the number is 512.
 Same as the previous situation, after doubling the size of the directory, we modify the entries, redistribute the old KV pairs in the old bucket page, and call `Insert` recursively, until either the insertion succeeds or the maximum directory size is reached.

 ### Deletion Implementation Details